 How to manage screen time addiction in children

 Technology is here to stay.
 There are new development every few months.
-Maneuvering the internet is like learning to ride a bike or reading and writing.
+Maneuvering the internet is like learning to ride a bike or how to read and write.
 Here is how you can manage screen time addiction better.

 1. Teach them the rules before everything else

 The first step is to ensure that your child knows what is expected of them.
-Address questions like: when can they have screen time, for how long and what can they do on it.
+Address questions like: when can they have screen time, for how long, and what they can use it for.

 - A routine chart helps children feel in control.
 This tells them when they will get their opportunity.
 It establishes consistency so there will be less arguments and power struggles.
 Write or print a routine chart and place it somewhere where they will be able to see it.
 See our School Time Routine or Summer Time Schedule for ideas.

-- Screen time Rules ensures responsibility.
+- Screen time rules ensure responsibility.
 Grab our Family Rules and Routine charts here.

-- Have a Screen Time Agreement.
-Where you explain what they can and cannot do.
+- Have a screen time agreement.
+Explain what they can and cannot do.
 Be as elaborate as possible and mention the consequences.

 2. Educate yourself

-We are in an age where we have to deal with challenges our parents never experienced.
+We live in an age where we have to deal with challenges our parents never experienced.
 We need tools to arm ourselves and education that is still not clear.
-We can only learn by participating in discussions and researching what our children are doing.
+The only way to learn is by participating in discussions and researching what our children are doing.
 I wrote this post about How Facebook Helps Parents control Bullying online.
 There are more such resources out there.
 Learn: educate not just yourself but others too.

 3. Learn how to control those gadgets